secretstartups/handbook/business-technology/it-compliance/tools/nira/nira.html.md

 ## Who is Nira For?

+Nira is used by team members to be able to view and modify the sharing settings of documents that they own.
+Nira is also used by administrators of cloud applications, typically IT & Information Security teams, to review metadata and sharing settings of documents.

-"Nira is used by administrators of cloud applications, typically IT and Information Security teams.
-Customers include companies of all sizes from hundreds to thousands of employees.
-Nira's largest customers have many millions of documents in their Google Workspace." -- [Nira](https://nira.com/about/)
+Nira's largest customers have many millions of documents in their Google Workspace, and customers include companies of all sizes from hundreds to thousands of employees.

 ## How Secure is Nira?